kubernetes-sigs/gateway-api/geps/gep-2162/index.md

 ### SupportedFeatures Guidance in GatewayClass

 Only Gateway related features should be published on GatewayClass.
-The rest, i.e Mesh features should not be published under GatewayClass, and will likely to be published on a Mesh resource if and when it is [introduced](https://github.com/kubernetes-sigs/gateway-api/pull/3887).
+The rest, i.e Mesh features should not be published under GatewayClass, and will likely to be published on the new Mesh resource CRD when it is ready [ref](https://github.com/kubernetes-sigs/gateway-api/pull/3950).
-If the Mesh features are added to the GatewayClassStatus conformance test suite will error out.
+Mesh features published on GatewayClassStatus will be ignored by the conformance test suite along with a warning.

 ## Standardize features and conformance tests names